carlosmart626/djangocms_semantic_ui/README.rst

 Usage
 =====

-Install using ``pip install djangocms-semantic-ui`` and add into installed apps inside your djangocms project
+Install using ``pip install djangocms_semantic_ui`` and add into installed apps inside your djangocms project

 Settings